 Strength in Numbers

 These treatments work when they’re used alone, but doctors have also found that a combination will yield greater results.

 The FDA has approved combination immunotherapy for metastatic melanoma including a mix of CTLA-4 inhibitor ipilimumab (Yervoy) and a the PD-1 inhibitor nivolumab (Opdivo) or pembrolizumab (Keytruda).

 The results are good.
 Combining treatment with a PD-1 inhibitor and ipilimumab had better survival rates than treating with ipilimumab alone.
 In some cases, the disease had nearly disappeared.

 Discuss all treatment options, and their side effects, with your doctor.
-She can help decide what might work best for you.
+They can help decide what might work best for you.
 Things to think about: your age and overall health, the stage of your cancer, the chances that treatment will help, and how you feel about the potential side effects.

 Right now, immunotherapy is the standard of care for people with metastatic melanoma.
 Most people get it by taking part in clinical trials.
 Doctors use these to test medications before they go to market.
 If you’re interested in exploring this state-of-the-art treatment, ask your doctor.